greenheartgames/greenworks/README.md

 Possible issues while building/running:

-    * Library not loaded: @loader_path/libsteam_api.dylib (or .dll for windows) That means you didn't copied this file to your app directory, and it can't link it at runtime.
+    * Library not loaded: @loader_path/libsteam_api.dylib (or .dll for windows) That means you didn't copy this file to your app directory and it can't link it at runtime.

-    * SteamAPI_Init() failed; unable to locate a running instance of Steam, or a local steamclient.dll Your steam client should be running (or you can copy steamclient dynamic library into your app directory).
+    * SteamAPI_Init() failed; unable to locate a running instance of Steam, or a local steamclient.dll Your steam client should be running (or you can copy the steamclient dynamic library into your app directory).

     * SteamAPI_Init() failed; no appID found.
 Steam can't determine for which steam application you are trying to initialise the API.
-Either launch the game from Steam, or put the file steam_appid.txt containing the correct appID in your app folder. steam_appid.txt should contain just your application id, nothing else.
+Either launch the game from Steam, or put the file `steam_appid.txt` containing the correct appID in your app folder. steam_appid.txt should contain just your application id, nothing else.